litterbox-sf-fall/blocs_procs_n_lamdbas/README.md

 ###Extra Credit

 ##Procs vs Lambdas
-* Lamda's are a different 'flavor' of a vanilla proc
+* Lambdas are a different 'flavor' of a vanilla Proc.
-* Lambdas check the number of arguments, while procs do not
+* Lambdas check the number of arguments, while Procs do not.
-	* Procs will drop any extra arguments; lambda will throw an error
+	* Procs will drop any extra arguments; lambda will throw an error.
-* Lambdas and procs treat the ‘return’ keyword differently
+* Lambdas and Procs treat the ‘return’ keyword differently:
-	* ‘return’ inside of a lambda triggers the code right outside of the lambda code
+	* ‘return’ inside of a lambda exits the lambda.
-	* ‘return’ inside of a proc triggers the code outside of the method where the proc is being executed
+	* ‘return’ inside of a Proc exits the method containing the Proc.

 ## Lambda Examples
 ```